Fordalex/master-mind-project/readme.md

 The first modal that the user is faced with they cannot remove, click off, or press 'esc' this information needs to be filled in so that mastermind knows what to do next.
 Generating 3, 5 or 7 different coloured counters to be later guessed by the player.

-After this information has been entered the user will see that mastermind is generating diffrent coloured counters four times every second to show the user the multiple possibilities.
+After this information has been entered the user will see that mastermind is generating different coloured counters four times every second to show the user the multiple possibilities.
 The counters being genereated will depend on what level of difficulty that the user has selected.

 Playing the game: